Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 If there’s one thing to remember from this blog post—stick to our print file guidelines.
 Knowing the terminology and Printful specs is a must if you want your orders to reach your customers without hiccups.

 Ready to start designing?
 Head to Printful’s Design Maker and have a go!
-To make it more fun, check out this batch of typography designs that you can use on Printful products— download below.
+To make it more fun, check out this batch of typography designs you can use on Printful products— download below.

 Marianna Zvaigzne